Army PT Standards Calculator

 Scoring Breakdown

 Meeting the Standard: For the APFT, you need a total of 180 points, while the ACFT requires 360.
-You must also score a minimum of 60 points in every single event.
+It is recommended to also score a minimum of 60 points in every single event.

 Exceeding the Standard: A score above 240 on the APFT or 480 on the ACFT demonstrates superior fitness and can help with promotion points.